expo/expo/docs/pages/workflow/configuration.md

 ---
-title: Configuration with app.json
+title: Configuration with app.json (or app.config.js/app.config.ts)
 ---

-`app.json` is your go-to place for configuring parts of your app that don't belong in code.
+`app.json` (or app.config.js/app.config.ts) is your go-to place for configuring parts of your app that don't belong in code.
 It is located at the root of your project next to your `package.json`.
 It looks something like this:

 ```javascript
 {